golddranks/dorei/README.md

 python dorei/setup.py install
 ```

 Most likely, a package called `prefixtree` is going to fight back, because it's essentially unmaintained.
 You can download it and install it manually.
-Remove the two top lines (`from distribute_setup import use_setuptools` and `use_setuptools()`) from it's setup.py and it should give in.
+Remove the two top lines (`from distribute_setup import use_setuptools` and `use_setuptools()`) from it's setup.py and it should install.

-Try again until you have dorei and it's dependencies installed.
+Try until you have dorei and it's dependencies installed.

 Launch dorei.
 ```